mwhorse46/php-skeleton/README.md

 # skeleton

 A starting point for other projects.
+It is compliant with [the PHP-PDS initiative](https://github.com/php-pds/skeleton).

 ## Usage